enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/programs-and-data.md

 ## Revision

-Can we divide a string by a number?
+Does a computer know how to divide a string by a number?

 ???

 - No